Perennials/logging-node/README.md

   different and they don't emit the `.Open.Error` event, which could cause problems.
 - Split docs into different files?
 This one is too long.
+- Be able to configure how much stuff to log.
+For Perennial services everything should be logged, but for example for generic tool like sync scripts or something only debug information should be logged.
 - Keep memory stats somehow?
 - Keep timings of the requests.